Coding-Polaris/collidr/DEVELOPMENT.md

 # Getting ahead of myself

 I'm finding it difficult to know in which *direction* to proceed.
-I do know that I want this thing's development to be 90+% test-driven since it's fairly small in scope and I need the practice.
+I do know that I want this thing's development to be 90+% test-driven since it's relatively small in scope and I need the practice.

 At the time of this writing, I'm attempting juggle perhaps too many things at once: